invertase/react-native-firebase/pages/contributing/index.md

 # Contributing

-First, thank you for considering contributing to React Native Firebase!
+Thank you for considering contributing to React Native Firebase!
 It's people like you that make the open source community such a great community! 😊

 We welcome any type of contribution, not just code.
 You can help with;